 Here is how to create a website callback form

 - Log in to your Getsitecontrol dashboard.

-- Click Create widget and choose Contact from the list.
+- Click +Create widget and choose Contact with visitors from the dropdown list.

-- On the Content tab, choose the Callback form template.
-This template already includes four fields: ‘Name’, ‘Phone’, ‘Best time to call’ and ‘Comments’.
-You can leave the fields as they are, modify them or add new ones.
+- This template already includes four fields: ‘Name’, ‘Phone’, ‘Best time to call’ and ‘Comments’.
+You can leave the fields as they are, modify them or add new ones on the Content tab.
 We’ll talk about what to include to a callback request form in a couple of paragraphs.

 Once you’ve finished, the callback form will instantly go live on your website.
 Each time someone fills it out, you’ll be receiving notifications on the email address attached to your Getsitecontrol account.

 A callback request template: fields you should include to the form